-- On the GlobalAdmins page, click Edit for Member, and then click Add members.
+- In the GlobalAdmins pane, click Members, and then click View all and manage members.

-- In the list, click the DedicatedAdmin account, and then click Save > Close > Close > Admin center.
+- In the GlobalAdmins pane, click Add members, select the DedicatedAdmin account and your global admin account, and then click Save > Close > Close.

 Next, create conditional access policies to require multifactor authentication for global administrator accounts and to deny authentication if the sign-in risk is medium or high.